nexpy/nexpy/README.rst

 =================  ==========================================================

 .. note:: NeXpy should still run without these additional packages, but invoking
-          the relevant menu items may trigger an exception.
+          the relevant menu items may trigger a warning.

 Running the GUI
 ---------------